zaheralmajed/json-markdown-tool/README.md

 1. Download the repository from GitHub by clicking on the `Clone or download` button and selecting the desired method.

-2. Provide your JSON data that you want to convert by editing `conversion -> jsonmd -> json-to-convert.tsx`.
+2. Provide your JSON data that you want to convert by editing `conversion -> jsonmd -> json-to-convert.tsx`, and apply the data structure in `pages -> api -> jsonmd.tsx`.

 3. Open a terminal or command prompt and navigate to the downloaded repository directory.